 - Mr Collins is originally from Uganda.
 He is legally married to two wives and as both marriages took place in Uganda the UK considers both marriages to be valid.
 Mr Collins dies without a will and both wives consider their needs to be greater than the other and therefore they both make applications to the court.

 With the rise in blended families cases like the above are going to become more frequent, and emphasise the importance of planning for the future.

-Harriet Edwards and Sorcha McGillycuddy are both associates in the private client team in the Kingston office.
-They advise on a wide range of private client matters to include estate administration, wills, lasting powers of attorney and trust administration.
+Harriet Edwards is an associate in the private client team in the Kingston office.
+She advises on a wide range of private client matters to include estate administration, wills, lasting powers of attorney and trust administration.

 - It’s not you, it’s me…getting your affairs in order after relationship breakdown

 - What happens if you lose mental capacity and you haven’t made a lasting power of attorney?